vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 and other solemn vedic sacrifices confer.
 Duādaśāhasaptamī-begin on 7th of M. śu.; for one year; fast

-on 7th and Sun to be worshipped under different names on each 7th, Varupa in M., Tapana in Phā., Vedāmśu in Cai., in Vaj.
+on 7th and Sun to be worshipped under different names on each 7th, Varuṇa in M., Tapana in Phā., Vedāmśu in Cai., in Vaj.
 Dhāts and so on; brāhmaṇas to be fed on following 8th; on 7th of dark half also fast &c.; HV I.

 720-724 (from Bhav.).
 Dvādaśivratas--For reward of fast on Drādasis of su. pakṣa

 from Mārg, vide Vi.
 Dh.
 I. 159.
 1-21 and on kr.
 Drādaśī vide Vi.
 Dh.
 I. 160.
 There are about 50 Dvadasi vratas.
-Vide KKV 310-369 ( describes 26 dvādasivratas ), HY I. 1162
+Vide KKV 310-369 ( describes 26 dvādaśivratas ), HY I. 1162

 List of vrałas

 319

 1222; HK 289–298, KN 275-277, TT 114-117, SM 92-95, PC 213-222, VR 475-495.
-The Var., chapters 39-49 deal with ten dvādasis named after ten avatāras from Matsya to Kalkin and also Padmanābha-dvādaśī.
+The Var., chapters 39-49 deal with ten dvādaśis named after ten avatāras from Matsya to Kalkin and also Padmanābha-dvādaśī.
 Most of these would be dealt with under their proper names.
 Agni 188 mentions many Dyādaśīvratas.
 Eight kinds of Dvādaśīs from Brahmavaivarta have been mentioned by HK 260-263; vide p.
 119 above.
 The rewards of making gifts on dvādaśīs of the twelve months in conjunction with certain nakṣatras are treated in HK 634-637, KR 129-131.
 Dvadasi mixed with ekādaśī is to be preferred acc. to Yugmavākya (KN

 275 ).
 Dvadasivrata-begin from Mārg. su.; one year or for life; fast on